saeonny/scheduler-api/README.md

 ## Creating The DB

-Use the `psql -U development` command to login to the PostgreSQL server with the username `development` and the password `development`.
+Use the `psql -U labber` command to login to the PostgreSQL server with the username `development` and the password `development`.
 This command **MUST** be run in a vagrant terminal, we are using the PostgreSQL installation provided in the vagrant environment.

 Create a database with the command `CREATE DATABASE scheduler_development;`.